DEFRA/rod-licensing/README.md

 the management and versioning of multiple packages which comprise the rod licensing digital service.

-Run `cp npmrc.example .npmrc`, and then run `npm install` in the root project to install dependencies of all workspaces as well as dev dependencies.
+Run `npm install` in the root project to install dependencies of all workspaces as well as dev dependencies.
 Local packages which depend on one another will be linked locally (using symbolic links).

 Running `npm run lerna:clean` will remove all local node_modules.